On Testing and Learning Quantum Junta Channels: Conclusion

 \section{Conclusion}

-We exhibit two algorithms, one for testing $k$-junta channels and one for learning $k$-junta channels, both of which are nearly optimal.
-Our algorithms generalize the recent work~\cite{CNY22_juntatesting} about testing and learning $k$-junta unitaries.
-To design the algorithms and prove the optimality, we introduce the Fourier analysis over the space of superoperators, which extends the Fourier analysis over operators in \cite{MO10_QBF}.
+We exhibit two algorithms, one for testing $k$-junta channels and one for learning $k$-junta channels and lower bounds respectively.
+The $k$-junta channel learning algorithm is nearly optimal.
+Our algorithms generalize the work~\cite{AS07_qtesting,CNY22_juntatesting} about testing and learning $k$-junta unitaries and $k$-junta boolean function.
+To design the algorithms and prove the lower bounds, we introduce the Fourier analysis over the space of superoperators, which extends the Fourier analysis over operators in~\cite{MO10_QBF}.
 As~\cite{MdW16_survey} mentioned, there was not much work on testing the properties of quantum channels.
 We expect more applications in designing algorithms for testing and learning quantum channels through the Fourier analysis presented in this paper.